Split-Community/split_support_tools/python_admin_api_tool/README.md

    - Requires the email of the users being searched.
 Will show information of the user and which group they are in.

 4. Search Splits
    - This will search for all splits of the same name across all workspaces and environments.
-Also a sub-option to show all the definitions of the Split.
+   - When a split is found, the user can choose to export the following:
+      * This split's definition from a specific environment to json
+      * The treatment keys to csv
+      * The list of the targeting rules csv

 5. Search Segments
    - This will search for all segments of the same name across all workspaces and environments, and will also display all the keys of the segments.
+   - When a segment is found, the user can choose to export the following:
+      * The segment keys to csv
 ```

 - The List options are self-explanatory.
 Note that these do not show the full details (such as Split's definitions or segment keys), please use the Export functions to get the full data.